Occupational Therapy with Elders - Elsevier eBook on VitalSource, 4th Edition

-Get the focused foundation you need to successfully work with older adults.
+Give your COTA students the smart foundation they need to successfully work with older adults.
 Occupational Therapy with Elders: Strategies for the COTA, 4th Edition is the only comprehensive book on geriatric occupational therapy designed specifically for the certified occupational therapy assistant.
 It provides in-depth coverage of each aspect of geriatric practice — from wellness and prevention to death and dying.
-Expert authors Helene Lohman, Sue Byers-Connon, and René Padilla offer an unmatched discussion of diverse populations and the latest on geriatric policies and procedures in this fast-growing area of practice.
-You will come away with a strong foundation in aging trends and strategies for elder care in addition to having a deep understanding of emerging areas such as low-vision rehabilitation, driving and mobility issues, Alzheimer’s disease and other forms of dementia, new technological advancements, health literacy, public policy, dignity therapy, and more.
-Plus, you will benefit from 20 additional evidence briefs and numerous case studies to help apply all the information you learn to real-life practice.
-It’s the focused, evidence-based, and client-centered approach that every occupational therapy assistant needs to effectively care for today’s elder patients.
+Expert authors Helene Lohman, Sue Byers-Connon, and René Padilla, offer an unmatched discussion of diverse populations and the latest on geriatric policies and procedures in this fast-growing area of practice.
+Students will come away with a strong foundation in aging trends and strategies for elder care in addition to having a deep understanding of emerging areas such as low-vision rehabilitation, driving and mobility issues, Alzheimer’s disease and other forms of dementia, new technological advancements, health literacy, public policy, dignity therapy, and more.
+Plus, they will benefit from 20 additional evidence briefs and numerous case studies to help apply all the information they learn to real-life practice.
+It’s the focused, evidence-based, and client-centered approach that your OTA students need to effectively care for today’s elder patients.

 - UNIQUE!
 Focus on the occupational therapy assistant highlights the importance of COTAs to the care of elder clients.